ariok/Laravel-Dribbble/README.md

 php artisan bundle:install dribbble
 ```
 ### Manually
-Creating the folder "dribbble" in your "bundles" and paste files from this Github repository:
+Create the folder "dribbble" in your "bundles" and paste files from this Github repository:

 ```php
 https://github.com/ariok/Laravel-Dribbble